Methods for connecting multiple FE meshes in an FE model

 The nodes are connected as if a spring of contact stiffness defined is attached between them.

-The contact stiffness is suggested to be the average of two young's moduli.
+The contact stiffness is suggested to be the average of two Young's moduli.

 Another method of determining the contact stiffness is k = E * A/d (where A is the contact area and d is the contact layer thickness).